DaforLynx/ranger-ttrpg/Rulebook.md

 Enemies also have two actions each, but they are mostly limited to move (usually 8 spaces max), get up from prone, switch weapons, and attack.
 If an enemy needs to make a check, it is a flat d8 roll.
 An enemy who reaches 0 health dies *unless* the player who attacks them declares beforehand that the attack is aimed to be nonlethal.
 In other words, attacks are considered lethal by default.
 The above limitations apply to all enemies except for bosses.
-Enemies have a **field of vision** which occupies all unobscured spaces in front of them.
+Enemies have a **field of vision** which occupies all non-obscured spaces in front of them.
 Imagine a straight line perpendicular to their cardinal facing lining up with the edge of their space directly in front of them.
-All spaces they have *complete* line of sight to *across* that line are in their field of vision.
+All spaces which they have *complete* line of sight to *across* that line are in their field of vision.
 However, they can only *spot* objects and movements within long range of them in daylight, and within medium range in any other light level.
 It may be worth it to produce several semicircles with long and medium range radii to represent this spotting range in play.
 Enemies can face any of the cardinal directions.
 This direction is important to know for sneak attacks.
 An enemy aware that a Ranger is present will generally go into **high alert**, preventing sneak attacks coming from their field of vision.